 Requirements for the Bachelor of Arts in Communications.
-Susquehanna offers a major in communications with three possible emphases: digital multimedia (with tracks in either broadcasting or journalism), strategic communications (with tracks in either public relations or corporate communications) and communication arts (with tracks in speech communication, communication studies or teacher certification).
+Susquehanna offers a major in communications with three possible emphases: digital multimedia (with tracks in broadcasting, journalism or sports media), strategic communications (with tracks in advertising and marketing communications or public relations) and communication arts (with tracks in speech communication or communication studies).
 Majors complete university Central Curriculum requirements, plus 46 to 50 semester hours of courses in a selected emphasis and track.
 These include introductory courses, practica for learning skills and specific emphases requirements.
 A grade of C- or better is required for any course to apply to the major or minor.
 Courses may count toward only one emphasis or minor.

-The department also expects communications majors and minors to participate each semester in related cocurricular activities.
-Options include WQSU-FM radio station; The Crusader student newspaper; The Lanthorn student yearbook; Sterling Communications, the student-run public relations firm; the Paul Dannelley chapter of PRSSA; and other activities supervised by department faculty.
+The department also expects communications majors and minors to participate each semester in related co-curricular activities.
+Options include WQSU-FM radio station; the student newspaper; The Lanthorn student yearbook; Sterling Communications, the student-run public relations firm; the Paul Dannelley chapter of PRSSA; and other activities supervised by department faculty.